Los Angeles Rams vs. Arizona Cardinals NFL Wild Card Round Odds, Plays and Insights for January 17, 2022

 - When Los Angeles scores more than 20.5 points, it is 7-5 against the spread and 10-2 overall.

-- In games that Los Angeles amasses over 322.9 yards, the team is 8-7 against the spread and 12-3 overall.
+- In games that Los Angeles picks up more than 322.9 yards, the team is 8-7 against the spread and 12-3 overall.

-- This year, the Rams have 23 turnovers, two fewer than the Cardinals have takeaways (25).
+- The Rams have turned the ball over 23 times this season, two fewer than the Cardinals have forced (25).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the Cardinals.